The Best California Photography Locations

 YOSEMITE NATIONAL PARK

-We traveled to Yosemite National Park in June 2017.
-Please be aware that we call this Yosemite National Parking Lot—article to follow.
-The photography potential here is incredible, but you must be prepared to fight for parking and deal with large crowds.
-They say to take the bus from stop to stop, but it is not too appealing if you have a lot of photography gear to lug around.
+We traveled to Yosemite National Park.
+We named it Yosemite National Parking Lot—article to follow.
+The potential here is incredible, but you must be prepared to fight for parking and deal with large crowds.
+They say to take the bus from stop to stop, but it is not too appealing if you have a lot of gear to lug around.

 Venture Beach, California fishing pier with dynamic color sunset